trichimtrich/PyCompressTest/README.md

 ## Disclaimer

 - Not a bold comparision between algorithms.
 Only check on Python wrapper level and your specific data
+- The results are not consistent between small and large test data
-- No optimization and enhancement done
+- No optimization and enhancement have made